ebenezermerd/CropCalendar/replit.md

 8. View parsing results with success/manual review stats
 9. See month masks (12-bit integers) for fast queries
 10. Download sample parsed records
+11. Select any column to filter by
+12. Search and filter unique values with fuzzy matching
+13. Bulk-select or deselect all values
+14. Get filtered results with both raw and parsed data

-Ready to proceed with FUNCTIONALITY 4: Group Selector & Filtering.
+Ready to proceed with FUNCTIONALITY 5: Gantt Viewer & Visualization.